roflmuffin/CounterStrikeSharp/README.md

 Due to the architectural changes of CS2, the plugin is being rebuilt on the ground up, to support Linux 64-bit, something which was previously impossible.

-## Philosophy

-As a result, there are a few key philosophies and trade-offs that drive the project.
-- Only 64 bit is supported.
-  - .NET only supports x64 on Linux; CSGO previously only supported 32 bit servers, but CS2 supports 64 bit on Linux.
-- Supporting both platforms is a lot of work for 1 person, so there are no real plans to support Windows.

 ## Install
 Download the latest build from [here](https://github.com/roflmuffin/CounterStrikeSharp/releases).
 (Download the with runtime version if this is your first time installing).